Chojnów

 Chojnów is located 18 km west of Legnica, 26 km east from Bolesławiec and 18 km north of Złotoryja, 5 km from the A4 motorway.
 It has railroad connections to Bolesławiec and Legnica.

 Heraldry

 The Chojnów coat of arms is a blue escutcheon featuring a white castle with three towers.
 To the right side of the central tower is a silver crescent moon and to its left side a golden sun.
 In the gate of the castle is a Silesian Eagle on a yellow background.
-Chojnów's motto is "Friendly City".
+Chojnów's motto is "Friendly Town".

 Geography

 Chojnów is located in the Central-Western part of the Lower Silesia region.
 The Skora (Leather) River flows through the town in a westerly direction.
 The city of Chojnów is 5.32 km2 in area, including 41% agricultural land.

 Chojnów has a connection with the major cities of the country (road and rail) and located 5 km south of Chojnów has the A4 Autostrada.
 To the South of the town is the surrounding Chojnowska Plain.